rspamd/rspamd/features.md

 ## Unique rspamd features

-* **Web interface** - Rspamd is shipped with the fully functional ajax-based web interface that allows to observe rspamd statistic, to configure rules, weights and lists, to scan and learn messages and to view the history of scans.
-The interface is self-hosted, requires zero configuration and follows the recent web applications standards.
+* [**Web interface**](/webui/).
+Rspamd is shipped with the fully functional ajax-based web interface that allows to monitor and configure rspamd rules, scores, dynamic lists, to scan and learn messages and to view the history of scans.
+The web interface is self-hosted, requires zero configuration and follows the recent web applications standards.
 You don't need a web server or applications server to run web UI - you just need to run rspamd itself and a web browser.

-* **Integration with MTA** - Rspamd can work with the most popular mail transfer systems, such as postfix, exim or sendmail.
-For postfix and sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst for exim there are several solutions to work with rspamd.
-Should you require MTA integration then please consult with the [integration guide](https://rspamd.com/doc/integration.html).
+* [**Integration with MTA**](/doc/integration.html).
+Rspamd can work with the most popular mail transfer systems, such as postfix, exim or sendmail.
+For postfix and sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst there are several solutions for exim and OpenSMTPD to scan mail on rspamd.

-* **Extensive LUA API** - Rspamd ships with hundreds of [lua functions](https://rspamd.com/doc/lua) that are available to write own rules for efficient and targeted spam filtering.
+* [**Extensive LUA API**](/doc/lua).
+Rspamd ships with hundreds of lua functions that are help to create your own rules for efficient and targeted spam filtering.

-* **Dynamic tables** - Rspamd allows to specify bulk lists as `dynamic maps` that are checked in runtime with updating data when they are changed.
+* [**Dynamic tables**](/doc/configuration/maps.html) - it is possible to specify bulk lists as `dynamic maps` that are checked in runtime with updating data only when they are changed.
 Rspamd supports file, HTTP and HTTPS maps.

 ## Content scan features